cnescatlab/sonar-scanner-catlab/README.md

-# CNES sonar-scanner image
+# CNES sonar-scanner-catlab image

 ![](https://github.com/cnescatlab/sonar-scanner/workflows/CI/badge.svg)
 ![](https://github.com/cnescatlab/sonar-scanner/workflows/CD/badge.svg)

 > Docker environment containing open source code analysis tools configured by CNES and dedicated to Continuous Integration.

 This image is a pre-configured sonar-scanner image derived from [Docker-CAT](https://github.com/cnescatlab/docker-cat).
-It contains the same tools for code analysis and it is available on Docker Hub at [lequal/sonar-scanner](https://hub.docker.com/r/lequal/sonar-scanner/).
+It contains the same tools for code analysis and it is available on Docker Hub at [lequal/sonar-scanner](https://hub.docker.com/r/lequal/sonar-scanner-catlab/).

 SonarQube itself is an opensource project on GitHub: [SonarSource/sonarqube](https://github.com/SonarSource/sonarqube).

-For versions and changelog: [GitHub Releases](https://github.com/cnescatlab/sonar-scanner/releases).
+For versions and changelog: [GitHub Releases](https://github.com/cnescatlab/sonar-scanner-catlab/releases).

 :information_source: If you only need a containerized `sonar-scanner`, you better use the official image from SonarSource available on Docker Hub: [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli).
 The official image is smaller because it does not embed any other tool.